jiayihoffman/jiayihoffman.github.io/_posts/2025-02-08-SecurityCamera-RPLidar.md

 Here is a starting Dockerfile I created for my security robot.
 This Dockerfile creates a "ros" user, a "ros" group, establishes a home directory, and configures the environment for the user.
 The environment variable "ROS_DOMAIN_ID" ensures that only systems in the same domain can communicate with one another.

-Additionally, this Dockerfile creates a ROS workspace, "bot_ws," alongside the user creation.
+Additionally, this Dockerfile creates a ROS workspace, "bot_ws".
 This workspace is necessary for developing ROS applications, which I will discuss later.

 ```
 FROM ros:humble-perception